gabrieldansereau/ms_downscaling_metawebs/README.md

 limitation to this approach is that is assumes that interactions are constant across space, which ignores behaviour variability and does not consider the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
-This is an advantage of the probabilistic framwork put forward by @Gravel2019BriElt and absent from the European metaweb studies, as treating interactions as probabilistic events allows to account for their variability in space [see @Poisot2016StrPro for probabilistic interactions and
+This is an advantage of the probabilistic framework put forward by @Gravel2019BriElt and absent from the European metaweb studies, as treating interactions as probabilistic events allows to account for their variability in space [see @Poisot2016StrPro for probabilistic interactions and